Confirm-Solutions/confirmasaurus/cloud/README.md

 - Stop the instance using the AWS CLI or the Console
 - Restart the instance using the AWS CLI or the Console
-- `terraform apply` to update the terraform outputs (the public ipv4 DNS url will have changed)
+- Run `terraform apply` .
+Read the plan carefully to make sure that what you want to happen is going to happen.
+If you used a variable file when you created the instance, you need to pass the same variable file again here like `terraform apply -var-file="gpumachine.tfvars"`.
+In most cases, the only thing that will have changed is the public IPv4 DNS URL.
-- you might need to start docker... `./connect.sh` then `sudo systemctl start docker`.
-We could integrate this step into `./setup_remotedev.sh`.
+- You shouldn't need to start docker since it's setup to start automatically on boot.
+But, if you do: `./connect.sh` then `sudo systemctl start docker`.
+- If connecting fails there are a few potential explanations:
+	1. Maybe you need to log in to AWS? `aws sso configure`
+	2. Maybe your ssh key is not being recognized.
+Try running `ssh-add --apple-use-keychain ~/.ssh/aws-key-pair.pem`
-- `./setup_remotedev.sh` to re-initalize the remote machine
+- `./setup_remotedev.sh` to re-initalize the remote docker context.
-- Open the docker sidebar in VSCode, start the relevant stopped container.
+- Open the Docker sidebar in VSCode, start the relevant stopped container.
+It should have a name like `vsc-confirmasaurus-...`.
 - Then, run the VSCode command "Dev Containers: Attach to running container".
 - Once the container has launched, open the existing workspace folder inside the remote docker container.
 Probably `/workspaces/confirmasaurus`.